tgieruc/Representation-of-Women-in-Movies/docs/index.md

 {% include top_50_directors.html %}
 {% include top_50_writers.html %}

-In the case of the directors there were no women in the top 50 directors based on our impact score, the highest ranking female director ranked 270th.
-In the case of writers there were three women in the top 50 with the most impactful one ranking 22nd.
+In the case of the directors there were no women in the top 50 directors based on our impact score, the highest ranking female director ranked 270th with a director impact score of 7.82.
+In the case of writers there were three women in the top 50 with the most impactful one ranking 22nd with a writer impact score of 20.97.

 # In Front of the Camera
 ## Actors as past of a movie
-In order to understand a bit better how the gender distribution amongst actors could influence the impact score, we decided to add the actor appearance order in the movie’s credits and if the lead actors were men or women.
+In order to better understand how the gender distribution amongst actors could influence the impact score, we decided to add the actor appearance order in the movie’s credits to determine if the lead actors were men or women.
 We achieved this using the Full Cast & crew available on IMDB, as in [this example](https://www.imdb.com/title/tt0068646/fullcredits?ref_=tt_ov_st_sm).
 We are able to retrieve the order in which the actors appear in the credits of each movie.
 From this information, we can retrieve the rank of first appearance in the credits of both men and women.
 For example, if the credits first show two males then a female actor, the rank of the man would be 1 while the rank of the women would be 3.

 {% include first_appearance_per_decade_per_gender.html %}

-We can see on this graph that on average women appear later in the credits than men.
+We can see on the graph above that on average women appear later in the credits than men.
 Women have therefore less often lead/important roles, as actors who appear earlier in the credits are very often the main characters.
 Interestingly, women’s first appearance ranking seems to be increasing over the years, compared to men who stay at the same rank.
 This would mean that female characters got less important over the years compared to their male counterparts.

 We continued the analysis by looking at the percentage of female and male actors in each movie, and comparing this number to the movie’s impact score.

 {% include histogram_num_movies_perc_female.html %}

-Looking at this histogram, we can see that the bulk of the films have fewer than 50% female actors.
+Looking at the above histogram, we can see that the bulk of the films have fewer than 50% female actors.

 {% include distrib_movie_impact_score_perc_female.html %}

-This graph above shows how the impact score evolves for different percentages of female actors in movies.
-There is a difference between the two time periods, that remains pretty constant across all the percentages.
-The movie impact score of the 21st century is consistently higher than before the 21st century, this could be explained by the fact that newer films are reviewed more than older ones on IMDB and our metric heavily relies on the number of votes.
+The above graph above shows how the impact score evolves for different percentages of female actors in a movie.
+There is a difference between the two time periods that remains relatively constant across all percentages.
+The movie impact score of the 21st century is consistently higher than before the 21st century which could be explained by the fact that newer films are reviewed more than older ones on IMDB affecting the total number of votes and therefore the movie impact score.

 {% include avg_movie_impact_score_perc_female_by_genre.html %}

-Looking a bit more into the percentage of women in movies, we compare film genres between each other.
-The main observation we can make here is that it seems that there is a downward trend between the movie metric and the female percentage.
+Looking more into the percentage of women in movies, we compared film genres between each other.
+The main observation seen here is that it appears that there is a downward trend between the movie impact score and the female percentage.
 This means that the higher the female percentage, the lower the movie impact score would be.

-To see if this observation could be confirmed, we decided to perform a linear regression that links the movie impact score with the female actor percentage, the rank of the first appearance of a woman in  the credits , and if the lead actor is a woman (for this last metric we assumed that if the woman was first in the credits she was the lead actors).
+To confirm this observation, we decided to perform a linear regression linking the movie impact score with the female actor percentage, the rank of the first appearance of a woman in the credits, and if the lead actor is a woman (for this last metric we assumed that if the woman was first in the credits she was the lead actors).

-It takes much more than only those gender-related statistics to correctly model the causes of the metric score of any film.
-Despite a low R-squared value (0.01), the results remain nevertheless interesting as all our criteria are statistically significant.
-The most important coefficient we have is the one linked to the female actor percentage which is a coefficient of -0.5.
-The trend we observed earlier can be confirmed, a higher percentage of female actors seem to have a negative effect on the movie metric.
+It takes much more than only those gender-related statistics to correctly model the causes of the impact score of any film.
+Despite a low R-squared value of 0.01, the results remain nevertheless interesting as all our criteria were shown to be statistically significant.
+The most impactful feature being the female actor percentage which had a coefficient of -0.5.
+Therefore the trend we observed earlier can be confirmed, a higher percentage of female actors appears to have a negative effect on the movie impact score.

 ### Actors as individuals

 {% include actor_impact_score_per_gender.html %}

-We can see that on average, and for each decade, the male actors have a better metric compared to female actors.
-One possible reason for such a difference is that male actors play in more films on average (4.43 films/actor) than female actors (3.76 films/actors).
+From the above graph we can see that on average, and for each decade, that male actors have a better actor impact score compared to female actors.
+One possible reason for such a difference could be that male actors play in more films on average (4.43 films/actor) than female actors (3.76 films/actors).

 {% include avg_actor_immpact_score_per_genre_per_decade.html %}

-Looking at the actor metric through the genre, we can see that there is a general upward trend in the actor ranking, over all genres.
+Looking at the actor impact score broken down by genre, we can see that there is a general upward trend in the actor impact score over all genres.
 This could once again be explained by the fact that newer films are reviewed more than older ones.

 To highlight the difference between men and women in another way, we show in the following plot the 50 best actors according to our metric.
 It highlights even more the difference between men and women actors in terms of their impact.
 The first woman appears at the 33rd place in our ranking with a score of 29.57.